Should You Apply? Factors Affecting Your Application

 There are three GPAs that are important in applying to medical school: your Swarthmore-only GPA, and your AMCAS Total GPA and BCPM GPA.
 Your Swarthmore-only GPA includes only those courses that were taken on the Swarthmore campus.
 The Health Sciences Advisory Committee uses that average to see how you performed academically in comparison to your classmates and that is an important factor in determining your Committee rating.

 What grade point average is necessary to become a serious contender for admission to medical school?
-Nationally, the average AMCAS GPA in 2018 for matriculating students was 3.72.
-The average AMCAS GPA for accepted Swarthmore applicants was 3.56.
-Our experience at Swarthmore is that a strong B+/A- average is a solid basis for applying.
-This places a student nearly in the top half of the graduating class, which had a median GPA of 3.63 in 2019.
+Nationally, the average AMCAS GPA in 2022 for matriculating students was 3.75.
+The average AMCAS GPA for accepted Swarthmore applicants was 3.70.
+Our experience at Swarthmore is that a strong A- average is a solid basis for applying.
+This places a student in the top half of the graduating class, which had a median GPA of A- in 2023.

-With a GPA under 3.5, your chances of admission depend a great deal on trends in the academic record, strength of science course grades, MCAT scores, state residency, and personal factors.
-A GPA below 3.2 makes the success of an applicant less likely at an allopathic school, although some osteopathic schools may consider applicants with GPAs down to 3.0 if the science work is good.
+With a GPA under 3.6, your chances of admission depend a great deal on trends in the academic record, strength of science course grades, MCAT scores, state residency, and personal factors.
+A GPA below 3.4 makes the success of an applicant less likely at an allopathic school, although some osteopathic schools may consider applicants with a somewhat lower GPA, if the science work is good.
 B+'s or better in your science courses are, of course, to be desired as science grades (biology, chemistry, physics, and math) are reviewed carefully.
 Not all medical schools play the numbers game, but many do.
 Because of the thousands of applications they receive, some schools simply look at GPAs and MCAT scores and on the basis of those two factors decide whom to eliminate first.
 However, there may be some particular strengths, experiences or factors in your candidacy that would allow you to be accepted with a somewhat lower GPA.

 The fact remains that how well you have done at Swarthmore is the major determinant in gaining entrance to medical school.
 Swarthmore is a very selective institution with high achieving students and a distinguished faculty.
-Most medical schools know that anyone with higher than a B+ average from here has done a good job in a very competitive situation.
+Most medical schools know that anyone with an A- average from here has done a good job in a very competitive situation.
 Many medical schools rate undergraduate colleges on selectivity and competitiveness, and Swarthmore has a top rating in these categories.
 Some medical schools even make a slight upward adjustment to a Swarthmore GPA.

 C. Medical College Admission Test (MCAT)